-- 1. The assessment and re-assessment of the Supervisory Board's collective suitability is made each time when: - a) a new Supervisory Board member is appointed, - b) material changes in the Supervisory Board's composition occur, - c) the Collective Competence Profile of the Supervisory Board referred to in Paragraph 7(2) is revised. - 2.
-The Supervisory Board's collective suitability is assessed on the basis of the Collective Competence Profile. - 3.
-The assessment whether the Supervisory Board collectively is of good repute is determined by a positive assessment of each individual Supervisory Board member in this respect. - 4.
-The assessment of the Supervisory Board's collective suitability should be based on a comparison of individual Supervisory Board members skills against the Collective Competence Profile of the Supervisory Board. - 5.
+- 1. The assessment and re-assessment of the Supervisory Board's collective suitability is made always when: - a) a new Supervisory Board member is appointed, - b) material changes in the Supervisory Board's composition occur, - c) the Collective Competence Profile of the Supervisory Board referred to in Paragraph 7(3) is revised, - d) in other events outlined in it.
+4.1.3 of the Methodology. - 2.
+The Supervisory Board's collective suitability is assessed on the basis of the Collective Competence Profile.

+- 3. The assessment whether the Supervisory Board collectively is of good repute is based on a positive assessment of each individual Supervisory Board member in this respect. - 4.
+The assessment of the Supervisory Board's collective suitability should be based on a comparison of individual Supervisory Board members' skills against the Collective Competence Profile of the Supervisory Board. - 5.
 The Committee informs the Supervisory Board about the results of its collective suitability assessment. - 6.
-The Committee is held responsible for gathering documents underlying the assessment. - 7.
-Documents underlying the collective suitability assessment of Supervisory Board members are kept at the Board Office.
+The Committee is held responsible for gathering documents underlying the assessment.